gotnochill815-web/clickpost-intent-engine/README.md

   - personalized cold email
   - LinkedIn connection request

-All generated outreach is grounded in the captured evidence.
+This ensures every outreach message remains grounded in publicly verifiable information.

 ---

 # Validation

-The pipeline was validated through:
+The pipeline was iteratively validated through:

 - repeated pipeline executions
 - manual verification against source webpages
 - inspection of intermediate artifacts
 - deterministic filtering
-- iterative reduction of false positives discovered during development
+- comparison of extracted evidence with original webpages

-Several scoring and filtering regressions were identified during development and used to improve the final pipeline.
+During development, several scoring and filtering regressions were identified and used to improve the final pipeline.

 ---

-# Example Final Ranking
+# Example Results

+The final evaluation produced the following ranked accounts:

 | Rank | Brand | Score |
 |------|--------|------:|